Criterion for a state to be distillable via stochastic incoherent operations: Resource theory of coherence

-With the notions of MIO, IO, and SIO, we further introduce the notion of the stochastic MIO (sMIO), stochastic IO (sIO), and stochastic SIO (sSIO).
-We just introduce sIO here, since sMIO and sSIO can be defined similiarly.
+With the notions of MIO, IO, and SIO, we further recall the notion of the stochastic MIO (sMIO) \cite{Fang}, stochastic IO (sIO) \cite{Liu3}, and stochastic SIO (sSIO) \cite{Liu5}.
+We just recall sIO here, since sMIO and sSIO can be defined similarly.
 A sIO is constructed by a subset of incoherent operators.
 Without loss of generality, we denote the subset as $\{K_{1},K_{2},\dots, K_{L}\}$.
-Otherwise, we may renumber the subscripts of these Kraus operators.
+Otherwise, we may renumber the subscripts of these incoherent operators.
 Then, a sIO, denoted as $\Lambda_s(\rho)$, is defined by